pgmanutd/node-talisman/README.md

 Please make sure to read the [Issue Reporting Guidelines](./.github/ISSUE_TEMPLATE.md) before opening an issue.

+## Changelog

+Detailed changes for each release are documented in the [release notes](https://github.com/pgmanutd/node-talisman/releases).

 ## License

 Licensed under the [MIT licensed](./LICENSE).